oceanwp/ocean-posts-slider/readme.txt

 == Changelog ==

-= 2.0.9 - FEB 26 2025 =
+= 2.0.9 - FEB 27 2025 =
+- Updated: Swiper from 6.7.1 to 8.4.5
-- Fixed: Conflict with Elementor image carousel while using latest swiper.
+- Fixed: Elementor image carousel conflict by upgrading Swiper to the latest compatible version.

 = 2.0.8 - NOV 13 2024 =
 - Fixed: Compatibility: Elementor: Swiper Library influencing the functionality of the slider by displaying one and the same posts.